Need Help?

 One thing to remember when arranging a consent to let mortgage with Bank of Scotland is to switch your existing residential buildings insurance policy to a landlords buildings insurance policy.
 The insurance premium is marginally more expensive but if you don’t switch your insurance and you need to make a claim then you won’t be covered on your standard residential buildings insurance.
 As a minimum you should ensure that you are covered for any third party liability in respect of injuries to your tenant whilst at your property

-Should the tenure of your property be leasehold, the lease may prohibit you from letting or require that you obtain the consent of the freeholder.
+Should the tenure of your property be leasehold, the lease may prohibit you from letting or require that you to have a license to do so from the freeholder.
 If such terms are not adhered to you may be in breach of the lease.
 This could trigger the freeholder commencing forfeiture proceedings.

 Failure to inform your co-owner of your intention to let could result in them taking legal action against you.
 Be sure to obtain their consent in writing.